STEVE INSKEEP, Host:

 AMOS: On Saturday at dawn, two people died and more than 15 were injured when the military tried to sweep the small encampment.
 The Revolutionary Youth Council condemned the violence but they stopped short of directly condemning the military, says councilmember Sally More(ph).

-Ms. SALLY MOORE (Revolutionary Youth Council): 'Cause it is the only one institution that is holding together so far.
+SALLY MOORE: 'Cause it is the only one institution that is holding together so far.
 So of course nobody wants to topple that.
 And of course we are, yeah, we're walking on eggshells.
 That's the problem now.

-Deborah Amos, NPR News, Tahrir Square, Cairo.
-Transcript provided by NPR, Copyright National Public Radio.
+AMOS: Deborah Amos, NPR News, Tahrir Square, Cairo.
+Transcript provided by NPR, Copyright NPR.